-Fun in Theory is a unique outreach approach, which is aimed to spark the interest in theoretical physics.
+Fun in Theory is a unique educational and outreach event, which is aimed to spark an interest in theoretical physics.

 Fun in Theory: The Origins